 FINANCIAL RESOURCES: Some of the experiences you find will require financial resources.
 There are funds available to help you obtain these experiences.
 Do not let expense prevent you from seeking an opportunity.

-- ACCEL Funds: Students may apply once a year for ACCEL funding.
+- Gateway Funds: Students may apply once a year for Gateway funding.
 They must meet with a Career Counselor and submit an application at least 6 weeks in advance of the experience.
 A bit of careful planning, however, may allow you to experience an opportunity that you might not be able to afford otherwise.

 - Get Creative: Car pool, share a room, stay with a friend.
 For service or faith-based opportunities, consider asking local service clubs, your church, and family members to help support you.